hyperledger/aries-rfcs/features/0547-invite-action-protocol/README.md

 ### States

 The `inviter` sends a message inviting the `invitee` to take an action.
-The message may include an advanced [`~please_ack` decorator](../0317-please-ack/README.md) that invites [ACKs](../0317-please-ack/README.md#advanced-features-experimental) to be sent back from `invitee` to `inviter`, either at the time the invitation is accepted or at the time out outcome for the action is known, or both.
+The message may include an advanced [`~please_ack` decorator](../0317-please-ack/README.md) that invites [ACKs](../0317-please-ack/README.md#advanced-features-experimental) to be sent back from `invitee` to `inviter`, either at the time the invitation is accepted or at the time an outcome for the action is known, or both.

 The `inviter` state machine looks like this: